Docbroke/opener/README.md

     opener $file

+This will give available options to open file with.
+To open file with default association instead use

+    opener -d $file

 search file using fzf and open

     opener "$(find . -type f | fzf --border --reverse --height 10 --prompt "Open File : ")"